ORM Entities, Repositories, and Results

 • Keep DTOs, entities, and services as separate responsibilities even when the feature feels small.

-• Prefer module-level data_source config over repeating the database name on every entity.
+• Prefer module-level data_source config over repeating the database name on every entity, and prefer the fully qualified driver:name format there.

 • Use findOne() with an explicit where even for primary-key lookups.
 It keeps the service intent obvious.